Select Page

 Architecting Solutions and Developing the Plan

-It is helpful to approach the development of an effective IT strategy plan systematically.
-For each item that is uncovered during discovery, the technology leader should work with the business leader to determine the ways that the objective relies on technology.
+It is helpful to approach the development of an effective IT strategy plan.
+For each item uncovered during discovery, the technology leader should work with the business leader to determine how the objective relies on technology.
 Discuss ways that technology can deliver new solutions, or the ways that technology can help make existing processes more effective and efficient.

 Remember that technology solutions do not exist to serve themselves – every technology solution must be in service of a specific business goal.
 Strategic plans should include several key elements: the objective being met; the specific way that the objective will be met; how success will be measured; and the improvement to business performance that the organization expects to realize.